 Las Emperadoras

-The Emperadoras de la Champeta, based in Cartagena, Colombia, are the first musical group in the genre of champeta music that consists entirely of women.
-Using their music, they promote the participation of “champetúo” artists in a genre dominated by men.
+The Emperadoras de la Champeta, based in Cartagena, Colombia, are the first entirely female musical group in the genre of champeta music, a style based on African popular music played on street sound systems.
+Using their music, they promote the participation of female champeta artists in a genre dominated by men.
 Despite the fact that women have always been present in the musical culture of champeta, participating as dancers, performers, composers, samplers, and arrangers, their presence has been largely invisible and little recognised.

-The collaborations between Las Emperadoras de la Champeta and the CARLA project consist of two pieces for this exhibition: a) a video “Pará en la raya” and b) an interview with group leader, Mily Iriarte, about the relationship between champeta, anti-racism and gender struggles.
+The collaborations between Las Emperadoras de la Champeta and the CARLA project consist of two pieces for this exhibition: a) a video “Pará en la raya” (Standing your ground); and b) an interview with group leader, Mily Iriarte, about the relationship between champeta, anti-racism and gender struggles.

 "Pará en la raya" is a popular expression taken from the neighbourhoods of Cartagena that means "standing your ground".
 It is typically used in a defiant way against an adversary.
 The song seeks to raise awareness of the need for supportive self-care among women in the music scene and in everyday life.

 The members of the group defy these stereotypes, which are doubly rooted in their class and their ethnic-racial origins.
-Most of them are Afro-Colombian women and descendants of Indigenous people who live in the working-class neighbourhoods of the city.
+They are women of Afro-Colombian and Indigenous descent who live in the working-class neighbourhoods of the city.
 They dedicate themselves to formal and informal jobs, studying and raising their children, while also developing their artistic careers.

 Ref.